Numerical semigroups via projections and via quotients: Introduction

 \section{Introduction}

-We denote $\NN = \{0,1,2,\dots\}$, and we define a \emph{numerical semigroup} to be a set $\nsg\subseteq\NN$ that is closed under addition and contains~0.
+We denote $\NN = \{0,1,2,\dots\}$, and we define a \emph{numerical semigroup}\footnote{It is more standard to also require that $\gcd(\nsg)=1$, but we would like to prove our results in greater generality.
+In Proposition~\ref{prop:proj} and Remark~\ref{rem:equiv}, we will see that the two options are actually equivalent from our perspective.} to be a set $\nsg\subseteq\NN$ that is closed under addition and contains~0.
 A numerical semigroup can be defined by a set of generators,

 and if $a_1,\ldots,a_n$ are the (unique) minimal set of generators of $\nsg$, we say that $\nsg$ has \emph{embedding dimension} $\mathsf e(\nsg) = n$.
 For example,

 has embedding dimension 2.

 If $\nsg$ is a numerical semigroup, then an interesting way to create a new numerical semigroup is by taking the \emph{quotient}